Barefoot-Dev/discbot/Readme.md

 # Hosted Discord Bot w/ Heroku

-A customisable Discord bot written in Python, that can be hosted on Heroku.
+A python-based Discord bot that can be hosted on Heroku.
 More info -> https://devcenter.heroku.com/articles/getting-started-with-python.

-N.B.
-The bot is not yet fully sentient, don't trust it to make you coffee.

 # Set up